On EE Flex, you’ll get a SIM card from £10/month with no contract & no credit check. You’ll also benefit from triple data for the first 6 months.

 £10 per month bundles

-EE’s £10 Flex Plan comes with 1000 minutes, unlimited texts and 2GB of internet.
+EE’s £10 Flex Plan comes with 1000 minutes, unlimited texts and 2GB of data (6GB for the first six months with EE’s triple data offer).

 £15 per month bundles

-EE’s £15 Flex Plan comes with 2000 minutes, unlimited texts and 5GB of internet.
-On rival networks, you can get substantially more data (e.g. 8GB of internet for £15/month on giffgaff).
+EE’s £15 Flex Plan comes with 2000 minutes, unlimited texts and 5GB of data (15GB for the first six months with EE’s triple data promotion).

 £20 per month bundles